plume-lib/run-google-java-format/README.md

 This script reformats each file supplied on the command line according to the Google Java style, but with improvements to the formatting of annotations in comments.
-If called with no arguments, it reads from standard input and writes to standard output.

 ## check-google-java-format.py

 Given `.java` file names on the command line, reports any that would be reformatted by the `run-google-java-format.py` program, and returns non-zero status if there were any.
-If called with no arguments, it reads from standard input and writes to standard output.
+If called with no arguments, it reads from standard input.
 You could invoke this program, for example, in a [git pre-commit hook](#git-pre-commit-hook).

 ## Installing